 informatics is the science of processing data for storage and retrieval; information science.(Oxford)

-(Computing) A branch of information science and of computer science, that focuses on the study of information processing and particularly as respect to systems integration and human interactions with machine and data.
+informatics: (computing) A branch of information science and of computer science that focuses on the study of information processing, particularly with respect to systems integration and human interactions with machine and data.

-Informatics (academic field): Information science, the study of the processing, management, and retrieval of information Information science Informatics (academic field), a broad academic field encompassing human-computer interaction, information science, information technology, algorithms, areas of mathematics (especially mathematical logic and category theory), and social sciences that are involved Information technology, the study, design, development, implementation, support, or management of computer-based information systems Information technology.
+Informatics (academic field), a broad academic field encompassing human-computer interaction, information science, information technology, algorithms, areas of mathematics (especially mathematical logic and category theory), and social sciences that are involved Information technology, the study, design, development, implementation, support, or management of computer-based information systems Information technology.

 In a business context, the Information Technology Association of America has defined information technology as "the study, design, development, application, implementation, support or management of computer-based information systems".